 Leftover Candied Jalapenos Syrup

-If you have any leftover syrup, save it.
+If you have any leftover syrup, Don't toss it!
+Save it.
 Use it to make yourself a cocktail or a spicy mocktail.
 It's quite delicious!
 Pour it over cupcakes, even potato salad.
 Get creative!

 Serving Candied Jalapenos

 I like to simply snack on my candied jalapenos straight out of the jar as a quick sweet snack.
 They are also ideal for garnishing.
-Pop them on top of your favorite Corn Bread Recipe, on top of a cupcake or a slice of pie.
+Pop them on top of your favorite Corn Bread Recipe, on top of a cupcake, a slice of pie, or ice cream.

 It's super awesome over cream cheese.
 Smear some cream cheese over crackers and top them with candied jalapenos.
 Amazingly delicious.
 You can even mix them into a serving bowl with cream cheese for a candied jalapeno cream cheese dip.